daniel-van-houten/vscode-dotnet-flow-tools/content/base-instructions.md

 ### Document Structure Guidance

-Your output must follow this balanced, readable format that blends narrative flow with structured elements for clarity and engagement.
+Your output must follow a balanced, readable format that blends narrative flow with structured elements for clarity and engagement.
 While the structure ensures clarity, adapt it to create a document with natural flow and balance.
 Use your judgment for processes that are simple, complex, or linear.

 **Core Sections**
 1. **Title**: [Business Process Name based on code entry point]